audrianaandrews/audrianaandrews/README.md

 # Hello World

 My name is Audriana and as a Front-end Developer, I am passionate about creating user-friendly and accessible websites and web applications.
-I work with a team of developers and designers to deliver high-quality products that meet our clients' and users' needs and expectations.
 My experience includes building websites and web applications that:

 * Are static, using just HTML, CSS, and some JavaScript
 * Utilize CMSes such as WordPress and Kentico